HTML Content - Custom Visual for Power BI

 Previously, the message displayed if there was no data available was hard-coded.
-The visual has now been modified to expose a "No Data" Message property:
+The visual has now been modified to expose a "No Data" Message property.
+You can read more about how to use this feature on the "No Data" Message" page.

 When creating a new instance of the visual, the title will no longer be shown be default (like for the table visual).
 This can be enabled or modified in the usual way in the properties pane.